micahwoods/micahwoods.github.io/_posts/2020-07-08-variation-in-humus-from-point-to-point-same-green.md

 Anything resembling thatch or mat is *explicitly excluded* from the soil organic matter measurement made on routine soil nutrient analyses.

 That portion of soil organic matter is excluded because it is not measured.
-Those big chunks of organic matter are removed from the sample prior to testing.
+Those big chunks of organic matter are removed from the sample prior to testing by passing the sample through a 2 mm sieve.
 And there is a good reason for that.

-This small material is humus, and meets the definition of soil organic matter in the [Soil Science Society of America's glossary](https://www.soils.org/publications/soils-glossary)
+This small material is humus, and it meets the definition of soil organic matter in the [Soil Science Society of America's glossary](https://www.soils.org/publications/soils-glossary).

 **soil organic matter:** *The organic fraction of the soil exclusive of undecayed plant and animal residues.
-See also humus.*
+See also* **humus**.

 **humus:** *The well decomposed, more or less stable part of the organic matter in mineral soils.*

-I previously wrote about the spatial variability of total organic matter in the top 2 cm of putting green soils.
+My [previous post](https://www.asianturfgrass.com/2020-07-06-within-green-variability-of-total-organic-matter/) concerned the spatial variability of total organic matter in the top 2 cm of putting green soils.
 That's from [OM246 measurements](https://www.asianturfgrass.com/2020-02-17-soil-organic-matter-bullet-list/), which measure the total organic matter in the sample by measuring the entire sample, rather than removing the undecayed plant and animal residues.
 The coefficient of variation (**cv**) that I would expect in the total organic matter right at the soil surface, going from point to point across the green, is 14%.
 That means that on average, I'd expect the next point I sample to be 14% higher, or lower, in total organic matter, compared to the average total organic matter measured across the entire green.

 ![multiple samples collected from the same green](/img/multiple_samples_keya_11.jpg)